About

 - When his claims about poll watchers being denied access were refuted on Nov.
 6, 2020, Cruz alleged in a tweet that “someone 20 ft away—forced to use binoculars—is not an ‘observer’ under the law.
 Not if they can’t see what ballot counters are actually doing.”

 - On Nov.
-8, 2020, Cruz appeared on the Fox News program Sunday Morning Futures, saying that the results of the election were unclear and “the media is desperately trying to get everyone to coronate Joe Biden as the next president.”
+8, 2020, in appearing on the Fox News program Sunday Morning Futures, Cruz said that the results of the election were unclear and “the media is desperately trying to get everyone to coronate Joe Biden as the next president.”

 - On Nov.
 10, 2020, Cruz issued a press release with the headline: “THE MAINSTREAM MEDIA DOESN’T WANT TO LET PROCESS PLAY OUT.”
 In the statement, the senator highlighted two media appearances in which he voiced support for election challenges.
 One featured quotation from his appearance on the right-wing talk radio show with Hugh Hewitt reads: “An awful lot of the media is trying to stop the process early and say, ‘Never mind what the courts say.
 Never mind what the law says.
 We want to declare Biden the winner now.’”

 - On Dec.
-1, 2020, Cruz issued a statement urging the U.S. Supreme Court to hear a lawsuit challenging the results of the election in Pennsylvania.
+1, 2020, Cruz issued a statement urging the Supreme Court to hear the Texas v.
+Pennsylvania lawsuit challenging the results of the election.
 “Ordinarily, the U.S. Supreme Court would stay out of election disputes, especially concerning state law.
 But these are not ordinary times,” he wrote.
 “As of today, according to Reuters/Ipsos polling, 39% of Americans believe that ‘the election was rigged.’”

 - On Dec.
 8, 2020, at Trump’s request, Cruz agreed to argue the Texas case to overturn the election if the Supreme Court agreed to consider it.